aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-dwg-to-dxf/_index.md

 ### Q2: Can I use Aspose.CAD in my commercial projects?

 A2: Absolutely!
 Aspose.CAD comes with licensing options for both personal and commercial use.
-Visit [this link](https://purchase.aspose.com/buy) for details.
+Visit the [Aspose.CAD purchase page](https://purchase.aspose.com/buy) for details.

 ### Q3: Is there a free trial available?

 A3: Yes, you can explore Aspose.CAD with a free trial.
-Visit [this link](https://releases.aspose.com/) to get started.
+Visit the [Aspose.CAD free trial page](https://releases.aspose.com/) to get started.

 ### Q4: Where can I find detailed documentation for Aspose.CAD?

-A4: Refer to the documentation at [this link](https://reference.aspose.com/cad/net/) for comprehensive guidance.
+A4: Refer to the documentation at the [Aspose.CAD .NET API reference](https://reference.aspose.com/cad/net/) for comprehensive guidance.

 ### Q5: Need help or have specific questions?

-A5: Visit the Aspose.CAD community forum [here](https://forum.aspose.com/c/cad/19) for expert assistance and community support.
+A5: Visit the Aspose.CAD community forum at the [Aspose.CAD community forum](https://forum.aspose.com/c/cad/19) for expert assistance and community support.

-## Additional Frequently Asked Questions
+## Additional frequently asked questions

 **Q: Does the conversion preserve text annotations?**
 A: Yes, text entities are retained with their original style and position.